angularity/webpack-angularity-solution/readme.md

 ## Overview

-This package is a singple `devDependency` that bundles together a comprehensive solution for building **AngularJS 1.x** projects.
+This package is a single `devDependency` that bundles together a comprehensive solution for building **AngularJS 1.x** projects.

 It eliminates the need to specify multiple dependencies in your root project.
 Unfortunately following **npm 3.x** you will still get noise from your build-system in your `/node_modules`.